sio2project/oicompare/README.md

 **oicompare** is a very simple program for comparing files.
 It works both as a command line utility and as a library, for example for embedding in custom checker programs.
+Tested on 1300 submissions with 80k tests, it's faster than old compare.
 It's used in OIOIOI when no custom checker is provided.

 ## Building